talamantesvictor/talamantesvictor/README.md

     "description": "Software development company that primary focuses on mobile apps and video games" },
   "hobbies": [
-    "Learning new skills", "Watching movies", "Playing video games", "Other" ]
+    "Learning new skills", "Programming", "Watching movies", "Playing video games", "Other" ]
 }
 ```